-On December 29, 2023, we filed a registration statement on Form S-1 (File No. 333-276307) with the SEC to register up to 114,526 shares of Class A Common Stock issuable pursuant to Advances under the SEPA; the registration statement was declared effective on February 2, 2024 (the "Prior SEPA Registration Statement").
-We filed another registration statement to register for resale, an additional 25,000,000 shares of Class A Common Stock issuable pursuant to Advances under the SEPA on September 20, 2024.
-As of the date hereof, the Company has repaid \$3,085,541 of the Yorkville Advance through the issuance of an aggregate of 5.7M shares of Class A Common Stock and made a cash payment of \$750,000.
-Accordingly, approximately \$664,459 remains on the Yorkville Advance, but only 502 shares remain available under the Prior SEPA Registration Statement.
+On December 29, 2023, we filed a registration statement on Form S-1 (File No. 333-276307) with the SEC to register up to 5,726,282 shares of Class A Common Stock issuable pursuant to Advances under the SEPA; the registration statement was declared effective on February 2, 2024 (the "Prior SEPA Registration Statement").
+We are filing this registration statement to register for resale, an additional 25,000,000 shares of Class A Common Stock issuable pursuant to Advances under the SEPA.
+As of the date hereof, the Company has repaid \$2,035,000 of the Yorkville Advance through the issuance of an aggregate of 5.7M shares of Class A Common Stock and made a cash payment of \$750,000.
+Accordingly, approximately \$1,700,000 remains on the Yorkville Advance, but only 25,094 shares remain available under the Prior SEPA Registration Statement.